 On March 29, 2006, we accelerated vesting with respect to all outstanding options and warrants under our existing stock option plans.
 Such acceleration was approved by our Board.
-As of July 1, 2013, there were 1,283,685 outstanding stock options, 633,750 of which were exercisable.
+As of July 1, 2017, there were 1,013,050 outstanding stock options, 339,200 of which were exercisable.

-Except as set forth above in "CEO Performance Based Program for Fiscal 2014 and Subsequent Years" with respect to the CEO, the Company does not have an established quantitative formula to determine the number of shares of stock options and/or restricted shares granted to each named executive officer.
+Except as set forth above in "Long Term Equity Incentive Program" with respect to the CEO and COO/CFO, the Company does not have an established quantitative formula to determine the number of shares of stock options and/or restricted shares granted to each named executive officer.
 The grants are based on the Compensation Committee's subjective evaluation based on an understanding and assessments of each individual named executive officer and a comparison to the competitive market for executive compensation.
 The factors taken into consideration by the Compensation Committee with respect to grants to named executive officers of stock options and/or restricted shares include the named executive's responsibilities, experience level, retention risk, tenure, job performance and achievement of short-term and long-term goals.

 The Compensation Committee typically reviews approval of equity grants on an annual fiscal year basis.
-The timing of the meeting is scheduled to allow the Compensation Committee to review prior year performance and assemble all necessary information.
+The timing of the meeting is scheduled to allow the Compensation Committee time to review prior year performance and assemble all necessary information.
 Grants are generally scheduled to follow release of earnings for the applicable quarter.
 The date is not selected or changed to increase the value of stock option awards for executives or directors.